OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/ex.md

 ---
 title: ex
-description: This page provides code documentation and examples for retrieving and visualizing data about cryptocurrency exchanges for a given coin, using the CoinPaprika API.
+description: "This page provides code documentation and examples for retrieving and" visualizing data about cryptocurrency exchanges for a given coin, using the CoinPaprika API.
 The OpenBBTerminal project developed by OpenBB-finance allows sorting the data and exports it for further analysis.